AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 1. Type `logout` to terminate the SSH connection.

-1. Open an SSH connection to the environment you want to migrate the database into:
+1. Open an SSH connection to the environment that you want to migrate the database into:

    ```bash
    ssh -A <destination-environment-ssh-link@ssh.region.magento.cloud>